-In TMDL development, the goal is to define the linkage between the water quality target and the identified source or sources of the pollutants (in this case total fecal coliform bacteria) to determine the load reduction needed to meet the target.
-To determine the cause-and-effect relationship between the water quality target and the identified source, the "load duration curve" methodology was used.
-The loading capacity or TMDL is the amount of pollutant a waterbody can receive and still meet and maintain water quality standards and beneficial uses.
-The following technical analysis addresses the fecal coliform bacteria load allocation and the load allocation reductions necessary to achieve the water quality standard for fecal coliform bacteria target of 200 CFU/100 mL plus a margin of safety.
+In TMDL development, the goal is to define the linkage between the water quality target and the identified source or sources of the pollutant (i.e. fecal coliform bacteria) to determine the load reduction needed to meet the TMDL target.
+To determine the cause and effect relationship between the water quality target and the identified source, the "load duration curve" methodology was used.

+The loading capacity or total maximum daily load (TMDL) is the amount of a pollutant (e.g. fecal coliform bacteria) a waterbody can receive and still meet and maintain water quality standards and beneficial uses.
+The following technical analysis addresses the fecal coliform bacteria reductions necessary to achieve the water quality standards target of 200 CFU/100 mL with a margin of safety.

-5.1 Mean Daily Stream Flows
+5.1 Mean Daily Stream Flow

-In southwest North Dakota, rain events are variable and can be sporadic and heavy or light, occurring over a short duration or over several days.
+In south eastern North Dakota, rain events are variable occurring during the months of April through August.
+Rain events can be sporadic and heavy or light, occurring over a short duration.
 Precipitation events of large magnitude, occurring at a faster rate than absorption, contribute to high runoff events.
 These events are represented by runoff in the high flow regime.
 The medium flow regime is represented by runoff that contributes to the stream over a longer duration.
-The low flow regime is characteristic of drought or precipitation events of small duration and/or magnitude that do not contribute to runoff.
+The low flow regime is characteristic of drought or precipitation events of small magnitude and do not contribute to runoff.